 Errors: if %rc present, set to corresponding number and set %num to MISSING; if absent, cancel Fast/Unload with return code 8.

-'''

-4 fmt is not a valid datetime format.

-8 dat does not match fmt or result date out of range.

-12 span is an invalid CENTSPAN value.
+- 8 dat does not match fmt or result date out of range. - 12 span is an invalid CENTSPAN value.

-'''

 - Dates prior to 1 January 1900 will return a negative number. - The inverse of this #function is #ND2DATE.